Marvin Actions & California Cohabitation Laws

 California is a state that does not recognize common law marriage.
 That is, regardless of the time that you have lived with your partner, the state does not at any point consider you married.
-Though this is the case, California law does allow rights to both individuals in a cohabitation situation.
-To learn about your property rights under the California cohabitation laws, turn to a lawyer at The Law Offices of Burch, Coulston & Shepard, LLP.
+Though this is the case, California law does allow rights to both individuals in a cohabitation situation, including same-sex couples.
+To learn about your property rights under the California cohabitation laws, turn to a lawyer at the Burch Shepard Family Law Group.

 The rights you have, if cohabiting with someone, are either by a written or verbal contract.
 They are enforceable under law, and our firm is able to represent your interests and advocate for your rights in cohabitation situations.
 Our Newport Beach family law attorneys take the time to explain the process of enforcing these rights through a lawsuit that is filed in civil court.

 We can resolve common issues that cohabitating couples face, including:

 - Disputes over properties and assets